 Have you ever thought about starting a catering business?
 See our article, Is A Catering Business A Good Idea?

+Of course, not all of our catering food ideas for funerals are heavy.
 When it comes to more nutritious funeral food, you can never go wrong with a refreshing salad:

 1. Three-Bean Salad

 The first salad we would like to showcase amongst our catering food ideas for funerals is a classic three-bean.
 This is one of the heartier options available.
 As the name implies, this salad is made from a combination of 3 different beans, which are then smothered in a balsamic vinaigrette and served either warm or cold.